sveinpg/build-your-own-react/README.md

 ### :bulb: Yes, already a tips.
 Starting off strong!

 We have implemented a test-suite, with unit-tests for each task.
 This way you can easily verify that you've implemented the task correctly.
-You will find the test-suite in the `__tests__` directory!

-We have implemented a test-suite, with unit-tests for each task.
-This way you can easily verify that you've implemented the task correctly.
-You will find the test-suite in the `__tests__` directory!
+You can run the tests for task 1 with `npm run test1`, the tests for task 2 with `npm run test2`, and so on.

+Note that these test scripts will also run the tests for all the previous tasks.
+This way you can be sure you don't break anything in the process.

 ## 1. React.createElement()